ChengJiale150/jupyter-mcp-server/docs/tools_EN.md

     - This tool may take a long time to execute (10-30 seconds) as it needs to start a Jupyter Kernel.
     - If using `connect` mode, the Notebook path must exist.
     - If using `create` mode, the Notebook path must not exist.
+    - If using `reconnect` mode, the Notebook path must be the same as the previously connected Notebook path.
     - Connection information can be saved, but connected Notebooks will be lost after the MCP server restarts and will need to be reconnected.
 - **Parameters**: